olcf/NewUserQuickStart/Frontier/README.md

 ```
 Look at the output and the [Frontier Node Diagram](https://docs.olcf.ornl.gov/systems/frontier_user_guide.html#frontier-compute-nodes)
-to convince yourself that the hardware threads are now bound to the GPU closest to thier L3 chache reigion.
+to convince yourself that the hardware threads are now bound to the GPU closest to their L3 cheche religion.

 For more information about how to control the job layout, see out in depth video tutorial (From February 2024 New User Training): [recording](https://vimeo.com/918365102?share=copy) (skip to 2:27:00 mark), [slides](https://www.olcf.ornl.gov/wp-content/uploads/9.-Slurm-on-Frontier_Hagerty.pdf)

 ## More New User Trainings (Suzanne)